 This community engagement process began in February 2018.
 The new boundaries will be approved by the School Board in November 2018, and will begin to take effect in September 2019.
 More updates will follow.

-Walk Zone Surveys – YOUR Opinion is Requested
+Walk Zone Surveys – YOUR Opinion was Requested

-As part of the elementary school boundaries process, APS is engaging the Glebe community, and nearby neighborhood associations, to collect perspectives on walkability for all school facilities.
+As part of the elementary school boundaries process, APS engaged the Glebe community, and nearby neighborhood associations, to collect perspectives on walkability for all school facilities.